Mr B Up To His Old Tricks

 Or:

-John/Identity/Man (Manhood, the Class of Men, etc.).
+John/Identity/Man (or, Manhood, the Class of Men, etc.).

-We then encounter the usual dialectical hubris:
+We then encounter the usual, almost clichéd, dialectical hubris:

 I have now made the contradiction implicit in "John is a man" so explicit and patent that even contradiction-blind Rosa L. should be able to see it.
 But thanks to Rosa for pressing the point on this example from Lenin's philosophical notebooks, as it is only in "contradiction" with Rosa that I was moved to move the thought to full demonstration.

-All this is confirmed in what follows:
+That suspicion is amply confirmed by what follows:

 The contradiction inherent in the verb "to be", "is", can be seen as the same as that found in "self-reference" by modern mathematical philosophers like Russell.
 Russell's famous paradox derived from the self-reference of "the set of all sets that don't contain themselves".